JaishreeJanu/document-retrieval-web-app/README.md

-## FINDME: A web application for searching across set of documents
+## A web application for searching across set of documents

 This application is the result of bringing information retrieval and web app at one place.
 FINDME lets you: